Before and after services, we invite you to congregate in the courtyard outside.

 - Pre-recorded elements of the service, such as virtual choir, will be audio-only.

-- Please maintain social distance while passing the peace with people outside your household–we can acknowledge each other by bowing, waving, making the peace sign, or just making eye contact.
+- Please maintain physical distance while passing the peace with people outside your household–we can acknowledge each other by bowing, waving, making the peace sign, or just making eye contact.

 - We will not be passing an offertory plate–it will be by the door as you exit.